Magnetic dipole

 In electromagnetism, a magnetic dipole is the limit of either a closed loop of electric current or a pair of poles as the size of the source is reduced to zero while keeping the magnetic moment constant.

 It is a magnetic analogue of the electric dipole, but the analogy is not perfect.
 In particular, a true magnetic monopole, the magnetic analogue of an electric charge, has never been observed in nature.
-However, magnetic monopole quasiparticles have been observed as emergent properties of certain condensed matter systems.
-Moreover, one form of magnetic dipole moment is associated with a fundamental quantum property—the spin of elementary particles.

 Because magnetic monopoles do not exist, the magnetic field at a large distance from any static magnetic source looks like the field of a dipole with the same dipole moment.
 For higher-order sources (e.g. quadrupoles) with no dipole moment, their field decays towards zero with distance faster than a dipole field does.

 External magnetic field produced by a magnetic dipole moment

 In classical physics, the magnetic field of a dipole is calculated as the limit of either a current loop or a pair of charges as the source shrinks to a point while keeping the magnetic moment mconstant.
 For the current loop, this limit is most easily derived from the vector potential:

 where μ0 is the vacuum permeability constant and 4π r^{2} is the surface of a sphere of radius r.